Optimal smoothing parameter in Eilers-Whittaker smoother: Eilers-Whittaker algorithm

-The starting point is noisy data $y(t)$, which is the experimental realization of an underlying smooth signal $s(t)$ corrupted with noise as described by equation ()\ref{eq:signal}).
+The starting point is noisy data $y(t)$, which is the experimental realization of an underlying smooth signal $s(t)$ corrupted with noise as described by equation (\ref{eq:signal}).
 The residual of the experimental data and the underlying smooth data will be given by

-whereas $\hat{s}(t)$ is an approximation of $s(t)$ upon smoothing.
+whereas $\hat{s}(t)$ is an approximation of $s(t)$ upon smoothing. $n$ is the number of experimental sampled points.
 Smoothing can be measured by the n-order numerical derivative of the experimental data.
 Up to the first order, this will be given by

 while for second-order derivatives the corresponding expression would be

 and so on.

 A compromise is taken between achieving a small value for $R$ and for $S$.
 The smoothing procedure is set as an optimization problem that minimizes the metric